Isobel Wylie Hutchison: Early life

-Hutchison was born at Carlowrie Castle in West Lothian, the third of five children of Jeannie Wylie (1857-1931) and Thomas Hutchison (1841-1900).
-Her father died when she was ten years old.
-He left equal provision for all of his children with trusts, and as a result she was financially independent throughout her life.
+Hutchison was born at Carlowrie Castle in West Lothian, the third of five children of Jeannie Wylie (1857–1931) and Thomas Hutchison (1841–1900).
+Her father died when she was 10 years old.
+He left equal provision for all of his children with trusts, and as a result, she was financially independent throughout her life.

 Her uncle was Robert Hutchison of Carlowrie.
-Her grandfather Thomas Hutchison (1796-1852) had been Provost of Leith and was well-established in the wine wholesaling trade, and his father-in-law had been a successful farmer; his wealth enabled him to spend a great deal of time with Isobel, teaching her about botany and gardening.
-She also received a private education from a governess, and was active physically at croquet, tennis, archery, skating, hiking, cycling, Scottish country dancing and walking.
+Her grandfather Thomas Hutchison (1796–1852) had been provost of Leith and was well-established in the wine wholesaling trade, and his father-in-law had been a successful farmer; his wealth enabled him to spend a great deal of time with Isobel, teaching her about botany and gardening.
+She also received a private education from a governess, and was active physically at croquet, tennis, archery, skating, hiking, cycling, Scottish country dancing, and walking.

 From 1900, she attended school in Edinburgh, where she studied a curriculum suited for a Victorian gentlewoman.
 After her sister married a naval officer and saw little of him for long periods, Isobel decided that marriage would restrict her life.

 Hutchison confessed to wanting to be a poet and started writing while young.
 She began keeping a diary as early as 1899 and continued to do so for most of her life.
-She edited "The Scribbler", a magazine created by the family, which she continued to write even into her twenties.
-A polyglot, by the time she was an adult she could speak Italian, Gaelic, Greek, Hebrew, Danish, Icelandic, Greenlandic and some Inuit words.
+She edited The Scribbler, a magazine created by the family, which she continued to write even into her 20s.
+A polyglot, by the time she was an adult, she could speak Italian, Gaelic, Greek, Hebrew, Danish, Icelandic, Greenlandic, and some Inuit words.

-From her early years she had gone for long walks, and would often walk the 8 mi from Carlowrie to Edinburgh, spurning the family motorcar.
-These walks reached 100 mi when she was twenty, for examples Blairgowrie to Fort Augustus (100 mi), and Doune to Oban (70 mi).
-Later on she went for long "strolls" and wrote articles for the National Geographic Magazine afterwards.
+From her early years, she had gone for long walks and would often walk the 8 mi from Carlowrie to Edinburgh, spurning the family motorcar.
+These walks reached 100 mi when she was 20, for examples Blairgowrie to Fort Augustus (100 mi) and Doune to Oban (70 mi).
+Later on, she went for long "strolls" and wrote articles for the National Geographic afterwards.

 Hutchison's youngest brother, Frank, died in 1912 at the age of 16 in a climbing accident in the Cairngorms.
 Another brother, Walter, was killed in the First World War.

 From 1917 to 1918, Hutchison studied business training and marketing, as well as religion and language, at Studley Horticultural College for Women in Warwickshire.
-During 1918, things were bad, with little food for the animals and all the men gone to the war.
-Influenza swept through the college and some students died.
+In 1918, with little food for the animals and all the men gone to the war, influenza swept through the college, and some students died.
 Shy and perhaps somewhat naive, Hutchison connected emotionally with the other women students, making life-long friends such as Medina Lewis.
 However, she felt somewhat at a loss when her friends expressed their interest in men, writing in her diary: "I feel as if I belonged to neither sex - a sort of onlooker."